Programming in C#

 Background

-This is a proposed 1 credit course on the C# programming language.
-It is slated as a CSE 459 section and can be used to satisfy your 459 requirement.
-Due to the restrictions of 494 courses, the piloted version of the courses are offered on a graded scale rather than a pass/no-pass scale.
+This is a 1 credit course on the C# programming language and can be used to satisfy your 459 requirement.

 Description

-Elementary language constructs of C# for students who are well versed in programming.
+Elementary language constructs of C#/.NET for students who are well versed in programming.

 Level, Credits, Class Time Distribution, Prerequisites